-The Sicilian frittedda artichokes with peas and beans for me is spring in the pot.
-The frittedda (or pancake) is a typical dish palermitano stringing beans, peas and artichokes, simply sauteed with oil and shallots.
+The Sicilian frittedda with peas and artichokes for me it represents spring in the pot.
+The frittedda (or pancake) is a typical dish of Palermo that puts together beans, peas and artichokes, simply sauteed with oil and shallots.
 And then united in a blaze of green and flavor of one of the most popular flavors from the Sicilian: the sweet and sour.
 A dish that can be prepared only in spring, between March and April, When came the season of broad beans and peas, but it's still not over that of artichokes.
-Here you will also find a short step-by-step tutorial.
+On my Instagram channel you will also find a SHORT VIDEO TUTORIAL step by step.

 As you will see, Sicilian frittedda slightly resembles the VIGNAROLA ROMANA, at least in the ingredients (except for the pillow): in taste, Actually, the two plates do not resemble almost nothing.
 A tip, as with all sweet and sour preparations, is to prepare it the day before, so that we can cook for good.
 In addition, Sicilian frittedda should be enjoyed strictly at room temperature or fresh, never hot.
 Indeed, Always remember that all dishes sweet and sour (Here you will find all my RECIPES SOUR) If gustano freddi.

-The Sicilian frittedda artichokes with peas and beans are an excellent side dish for meat and fish, But even a vegetarian dish rich in vitamins, carbohydrates and proteins.
+The Sicilian frittedda with peas and artichokes is a excellent side dish for meat and fish, But even a vegetarian dish rich in vitamins, carbohydrates and proteins.
 My aunt Mariella, Palermo doc, prepares it so great and, When I eat, always remember fondly.
 The original recipe is limited to the Union of vegetables in sweet and sour sauce.
-I added a small enrichment toasting in a little oil breadcrumbs and pine nuts, by joining the top to frittedda, for a while’ of delicious crunchiness.
+I added a small enrichment toasting in a little oil breadcrumbs and pine nuts, by joining the top to frittedda, for some yummy crunch.

 Purists of the Sicilian cuisine I want to, but I must add that even a little’ Fresh Mint is a good pairing.
 At this point, you just need to have a look at all my SICILIAN RECIPES.
 Have a good day!